anysphere/cache-apt-pkgs-action/README.md

 ### Inputs

 - `packages` - Space delimited list of packages to install.
-If not provided, packages will be read from `Aptfile` at the repository root if it exists.
+If not provided, packages will be read from `Aptfile` at the repository root if it exists and `use_aptfile` is true.
 Packages from both the input and `Aptfile` will be merged if both are provided.
 - `version` - Version of cache to load.
 Each version will have its own cache.
 Note, all characters except spaces are allowed.
 - `execute_install_scripts` - Execute Debian package pre and post install script upon restore.
 See [Caveats / Non-file Dependencies](#non-file-dependencies) for more information.
 - `empty_packages_behavior` - Desired behavior when the given `packages` is empty. `'error'` (default), `'warn'` or `'ignore'`.